vibhorkum/synchronize-logical-slots/README.md

 4. openssl-devel
 5. location of pg_config of EDB Advanced Server should be in PATH environment variable
 6. Set max_worker_processes parameter to allow background worker in EPAS.
-7. Make sure you have pg_hba entry for standbys on master/primary for replication user to connect.
+7. Make sure you have pg_hba entry for standbys on primary for replication user to connect to all databases.
 8. Make sure replication user has `pg_read_all_stats` privileges.

 # Installation